Dimuzone/riderly/README.md

 ```

-Tips for file naming:
+Tips for file naming files and folders:
-* user lowercase with no spaces
+* use lowercase with no spaces
 * use dashes (not underscore) for word separation